ocbe-uio/RCFF/README.md

 ```

 To see part of the package's description file converted to CFF.
 You can also provide the path (absolute or relative) to some other DESCRPTION file to test it.

+# Contributing

+This package is licensed under the GPL, all contributions are welcome.
+To submit a bug or a feature request, please use [this form](https://github.com/ocbe-uio/RCFF/issues/new).
+To contribute code, please use [Pull Requests](https://github.com/ocbe-uio/RCFF/pulls).